Hooters: History

-2025 Bankruptcy
+2025 bankruptcy

 In June 2024, Hooters of America abruptly closed approximately 40 locations that were deemed underperforming, blaming rising costs and a decline in sales as part of the decision.
 On February 21, 2025, it was reported that Hooters of America was preparing to file for Chapter 11 bankruptcy protection within the coming months after prior closures in 2024 and revenue losses at its locations.
 On March 31, 2025, Hooters of America filed for Chapter 11 bankruptcy protection in an effort to move forward with a sale to franchisees that consists of all of its company-owned restaurants.
-The company initially had no plans to close restaurants and will remain operational during the procedure.
+The company initially had no plans to close restaurants and would remain operational during the procedure.
+At the time of the bankruptcy, there were 305 Hooters restaurants globally, including 151 restaurants operated by Hooters of America.
 However, by June 4, 2025, over 30 locations in 12 states permanently closed.
 Per-store sales at Hooters of America-owned restaurants were less than half those operated by the Clearwater-based company.
 Overall sales at Hooters of America shrank from $1.2 billion in 2009 to $678 million in 2024.

+Real American Beer co-founder Hulk Hogan expressed interest in the company acquiring Hooters out of bankruptcy prior to his death in July 2025.

 The Clearwater-based company, along with a group of other franchisees, purchased the Atlanta-based company out of bankruptcy in October 2025.
 The founders, who still operate the Clearwater-based company and its 22 restaurants, plan to "de-sexualize" the image of Hooters by making attire slightly more modest, ending bikini nights, and returning to its family friendlier roots, while also improving the food quality and reinvesting into the restaurants.

+On February 16, 2026, the last Hooters restaurant on Long Island, New York located in Farmingdale closed.
+On March 22, 2026, the Hooters at Mall of America closed after being at the mall for 33 years.

+As of August, 2026, the company has indefinitely closed all remaining locations in 4 states: New York, Massachusetts, Connecticut, and Minnesota.
+There was no prior notice to the public, and no other details other than a piece of paper taped to the inside of the door, reading:

+After much deliberation, we've made the difficult decision to close this location.
+We are incredibly grateful for the many years of great times, cold beer, hot wings, and unforgettable memories shared here.
+Thank you to our guests, team members, and community for the support over the years.